hrikl/gm-badge/README.md

 ## Features
 - Adds GM badge next to your username
-- Works on your profile and in games
+- Works on your profile page, game history, and live games
 - Easy to install and use

 ## Installation